rhezab/smile/docs/starting.md

 # Starting a new project

 When you start a new project, there are a few one-time steps you must take.
-These include forking the current version of the Smile project and adjusting the configuration settings for your project.
+These essentially boil down to forking the current version of the Smile project, adjusting the configuration settings for your project, and running a setup script.

 **Don't worry it is easy and most of it you only do once!**

 :::details Customize this page!
 To prevent typo errors you can enter the key details of your project here and the example commands